Sironcha

 Sironcha is a town and municipal council in Gadchiroli district of Maharashtra state in India.
 It connected with NH-63.
+Sironcha also spelled as Sirivancha is an important Telugu language center from ages.
+Sironcha was the center for Telugu learning and numerous Telugu language scholars used to reside here.
+Telugu is the primary language spoken here spoken by town and nearby villages.

 History

-Historically, Sironcha was a key location for the East India Company from Nizam perspective, it was the Southern tehsil of Chanda District, Central Provinces.
+In 1892 the Rev. CB Ward a Methodist missionary on his way to Jagdalpur on horseback, stopped at Sironcha village, as his horse was limping due to a horseshoe.
+Meanwhile, the other two Missionaries surveyed the town of Sironcha for setting up the Missionary work in the year 1893 Rev. CB Ward and the Indian Missionaries started Missionary work at Sironcha village, later Sironcha was become a key location for the East India Company from Nizam perspective, it was the Southern tehsil of Chanda District, Central Provinces.
 In 1901, Sironcha tehsil area was 1085 sqmi, and its population was 51,148.
 The transfer of the taluks of Nugur, Albaka, and Cherla of the Sironcha tehsil, covering an area of 593 sqmi and containing 142 villages with 20,218 persons, to the Madras Presidency had been sanctioned, but further details of administration were being considered.
 In 1905, an area of 2603 sqmi of the Chanda tahsil, of which 2,600 were in the Ahiri zamindari estate, was transferred to Sironcha.
 By 1908, the revised totals of area and population of the Sironcha tahsil were 3095 sqmi and 55,465 persons.
 The population in 1891 of the area constituting the tahsil in 1908 was 51,732.
 The density was 18 PD/sqmi, and the tahsil contained 421 inhabited villages.